LOCATION: Tsinjoriake, Madagascar

 STATUS: ESTABLISHED (SUSTAINED BY LOCAL LEADERS)

-Between 2007 and 2009, CC’s founder Dr. Robert Horwich was instrumental in providing technical assistance to a group of nine communities in creating a community conservation network around a future conservation area in SW Madagascar named Tsinjoriake.
-The new community co-managed protected area Tsinjoriake in south-wester Madagascar was formally established by the Malagasy Government in 2015 and has both IUCN (International Union for the Conservation of Nature) categories III and V, that of natural monument and of a protected harmonious land and seascape.
-Tsinjoriake in the local Malagasy dialect means a “panorama of land and sea”.
-The objective of the protected area is to sustainably manage the natural resources and to preserve the unique natural ecosystems as well as the associated cultural values.
-Now over 10 years later, CC is returning to provide technical support service and catalytic funding for a new generation of community leaders with an objective of extending efforts to other community protected areas in Madagascar.
+Between 2007 and 2009, CC’s founder Dr. Robert Horwich was instrumental in providing technical assistance to a group of nine communities to create a community conservation network around a conservation area in SW Madagascar named Tsinjoriake.
+The new community co-managed protected area, located in southwestern Madagascar, was formally established by the Malagasy Government in 2015 and has both IUCN (International Union for the Conservation of Nature) categories III and V, that of natural monument and of a protected harmonious land and seascape.
+Tsinjoriake in the local Malagasy dialect means a “panorama of land and sea.”

 The Tsinjoriake protected area has globally unique biodiversity with many locally endemic faunal and flora species.
 The terrestrial zone is composed of xerophilic “spiny” forest where floral inventories have identified 126 genera of 59 families of plant species, many found only within the community conservation zone.
 Of the 13 Moringa tree species in the world, three are found in Madagascar and two are locally endemic.
 All three of these species are located within the Tsinjoriake protected area.
 These species provide for a variety of local traditional medicines and Moringa oleifera also provides an important nutritional source for the local population.